Green practices, like energy efficient heating and cooling

 Sprawling resort that is packed with amenities and has views of the Santa Catalina Mountains

 Guests staying at the Westin La Paloma would likely need several days to fully experience everything there is to do at this upscale resort.
 In addition to three Jack Nicklaus-designed golf courses and 10 tennis courts, there are five pools, a 177-foot waterslide, racquetball courts, the Red Door Spa, and several restaurants and lounges.
-A standard Westin Kids Club is also available for children ages six months to 12 years, with supervised activities and games offered daily.
+The hotel has a modern, understated appeal with wood tones and desert-inspired finishings that attracts families, couples, and business travelers.

 The La Paloma is located in north Tucson off East Sunrise Drive, in the foothills of the Santa Catalina Mountains.
 Beyond the resort, there is little within easy walking distance.
 Self-parking is included in the daily resort fee, but overnight valet parking incurs extra charges.

 It's important to realize that freeways are nonexistent in Tucson, save for I-10.
 Driving times can vary depending on time of day, as rush hour creates a twice-daily snarl on surface streets.

 5-minute drive to the DeGrazia Gallery in the Sun